Robert Eenhoorn: Managing career

-Back in Rotterdam, Eenhoorn became player-manager of the Hoofdklasse team of Neptunus, during the seasons 1999–2001.
-All three seasons, Neptunus was most successful on a national level, since it both won in the Hoofdklasse (Dutch Major League) and the Holland Series.
-He was named Hoofdklasse Most Valuable Player as well as Coach of the Year in 2000, the first person to take both honors in the same year.
+Back in Rotterdam, Eenhoorn became player-manager of Neptunus in the Hoofdklasse.
+He ended his playing career in 2000, when he was named the most valuable player and best coach, the first person to win both awards in one season.
+Neptunus won the Hoofdklasse regular season and Holland Series three consecutive years from 1999 to 2001.
 The team also had international success when it won the World Port Tournament in 1999 and the European Cup in 2000 and 2001.
 In the 1999 World Port Tournament, Eenhoorn was named co-MVP with Ken Brauckmiller.
-Eenhoorn also played for the Netherlands national baseball team at the 2000 Sydney Olympics.
-He was not productive in those Olympics, going 3 for 26 with one walk, no runs and no RBI.
+Eenhoorn also played for the Netherlands national team at the 2000 Summer Olympics.
+He was not productive in those Olympics, going 3-for-26 with one walk.
 He was caught stealing in both of his attempts.
+Neptunus retired Eenhoorn's #16 in 2002.

-Eenhoorn managed the Netherlands national baseball team between 2001 and 2008, winning four consecutive European Baseball Championships and qualifying for the 2004 and 2008 Olympic Games.
-When he retired to take up the position of technical director for the Dutch baseball union KNBSB, similar to the position of general manager, succeeded by Rod Delmonico as Dutch coach.
+Eenhoorn managed the Netherlands national team between 2001 and 2008, winning four consecutive European Baseball Championships and qualifying for the 2004 and 2008 Olympic Games.
+He retired to take up the position of technical director for the Dutch baseball federation, the KNBSB, similar to the position of general manager, succeeded by Rod Delmonico as manager.
 Eenhoorn left the national team in sixth place of the IBAF World Rankings.

-Eenhoorn then set up the first baseball academy in Europe, the Unicorns academy (Eenhoorn is Dutch for unicorn).
+Eenhoorn then set up the first baseball academy in Europe, Unicorns academy (Eenhoorn is Dutch for unicorn).
 The baseball academy model has been duplicated in other European countries and has led to a significant increase in the number of European players signing with MLB clubs.

 Personal life

-Eenhoorn's son Ryan died at age 6 of a Wilms tumor in 2003; Eenhoorn and his wife Maureen have one surviving son, Ralph.
+Eenhoorn's son Ryan died at age 6 of a Wilms tumor in 2003.
+Eenhoorn and his wife have one other son.

 On November 11, 2011, Eenhoorn was knighted on the order of Queen Beatrix, after he led the Dutch team to the 2011 Baseball World Cup title in his role as technical director.
 It was the first global baseball tournament won by the Netherlands.
 Also knighted were manager Brian Farley and catcher Sidney de Jong.